Denavvia Mojet: Taking Grand Rapids’ Political Pulse

 GR|MAG: Is there anything else you’d like to add?

-DM: I encourage people to not only listen to Political Pulse for themselves but to invite a friend, to share it with a family member, to discuss what they heard at work and to even reach out to me with the thoughts, questions and ideas that are sparked from/during the show.
+DM: I encourage people to not only listen to Political Pulse for themselves but to invite a friend, to share it with a family member, to discuss what they heard at work, and to even reach out to me with the thoughts, questions and ideas that are sparked from/during the show.
 I encourage people to call the station at 616-522-BEAT.

 Editors Note: This interview has been minimally edited and condensed